Minnesota’s QDQ has been redesigned.

 In recent years, ICA has focused on data quality in response to federally mandated efforts like System Performance Measures and the Longitudinal System Analysis (formerly known as the AHAR).
 These efforts look at data in the system in specific ways, and require ICA and users to respond to specific timelines.

-While those efforts won’t go away, our new process proposes more frequent examination of the HUD and MN Universal Data Elements, all of which are important in those efforts, as a way to reduce the effort spent looking at and attempting to correct data from years ago during crunched timelines.
+While those efforts won’t go away, our new process has a more frequent examination of the HUD and MN Universal Data Elements, all of which are important in those efforts, as a way to reduce the effort spent looking at and attempting to correct data from years ago during crunched timelines.

 Agencies will run a special report that ‘scores’ their providers’ data quality based on the extent to which the HUD and MN universal data elements meet criteria for accuracy, completeness, consistency, and timeliness.
 Agencies will have time to correct issues and then re-run the report, with support from ICA in HMIS User Groups and via the HMIS MN Helpdesk during that time.

 Agencies will then submit a form indicating they reviewed their report and documenting their scores.
 In return, agencies will receive charts that can help them track and celebrate their data quality progress.
 CoC leadership and state funding partners will be briefed on agencies’ participation and progress every quarter.
-ICA is still exploring ways to recognize and show appreciation for all participating agencies, especially high-performers and high-improvers, and welcome users’ ideas.